r-hub/node-rversions/README.md

 #### The next version of R

 This can be an alpha, beta, RC or pre-release if a release process is currently happenning.
-Otherwise it is the development version.
+Otherwise it is the current patched version.

 ```js
 const rversions = require('rversions');